Septh/rollup-plugin-node-externals/README.md

     include: '@/mylib'
 })
 ```

-However, subpath imports are supported with regexes, meaning that `include: /^lodash/` will externalize `lodash` and also `lodash/map`, `lodash/merge`, etc.

 ### 3/ Order matters
 If you're also using [`@rollup/plugin-node-resolve`](https://github.com/rollup/plugins/tree/master/packages/node-resolve/#readme), make sure this plugin comes _before_ it in the `plugins` array: